beckn/PULSE-Specification/README.md

 ODR is a wide field.
 It can be applied across sectors, dispute types, and jurisdictions for speedier, affordable, accessible dispute resolution.
 Application of ODR can range from dispute categories such as financial, matrimonial, property, civil disputes to disputes involving varied parties such as consumers/individuals and businesses/organizations.
 Disputes pending in formal institutions may also be transferred to ODR and ODR can also apply for interstate, or interjurisdictional disputes.

-The **Dispute Resolution Protocol Specification** (a.k.a DRoP) is an adaptation of [beckn protocol](https://github.com/beckn/protocol-specifications) that aims to unify various online dispute resolution services through an interoperable API specification.
+The PULSE (Protocol for Unified Legal Services) is an adaptation of [beckn protocol](https://github.com/beckn/protocol-specifications) that aims to unify various online dispute resolution services through an interoperable API specification.
 Implementing DRoP will enable ecosystems/institutions seeking dispute resolution to easily discover and engage with multiple ODR service providers.

 ## Release History